-HUNDING'S SAGA - 40: SUMMONED BY KNUT, Hunding sails to Roskilde for Counsel
+HUNDING'S SAGA - 40: SUMMONED BY KNUT, Hunding Sails For Roskilde Again For Counsel

 Hunding learned not long after landing at Jorvik that Wulfwila had been hastily wedded to a young thegn named Ingjald.

 'My daughter - Wulfwila, is nearby on the other side of the river', Osferth answered Hunding guardedly, still unaware of what had gone on between his dear daughter and this rangy, muscular Dane.
 Hunding had left Jorvik in the fore-year, a young man on the search for riches and renown, and come back a hero.

 The new king - also a Dane - had sailed on Hunding's ship 'Braendings Slange' around his new kingdom.
 So now Hunding had become wealthy.
 Osferth barely knew Hunding any more!
 Wulfnoth was given his share of the sales, glad that both swords and fleeces had been bought by Prince Jaroslav for a good price, and well should he have been!
 Jaroslav's heir would maybe one day ask for more to reward his men.